oruga-ui/oruga/packages/docs/documentation/composables.md

 # Composable

 Besides the main Vue plugin and the components, Oruga provides a programmatic composable `useOruga()`, which can be used to access the config as well as any registered programmatic component interfaces.
-A programmatic component interface will be registered when using the main plugin or any individual component plugin.
+A programmatic component interface will be registered when using the main plugin or the individual component plugin.

 The composable can be imported by: